Project-PRAGMA/conflictual-rules--IJCAI-24/README.md

 Janeczko, [Andrzej Kaczmarczyk](https://akaczmarczyk.com), and [Stanisław Szufa](https://szufa.simple.ink).

+The files contain:
-The _cvrpy_ directory contains the python package we implemented, while the notebooks contains the code used to generate the figures.
-We also provide the datasets we used as well as raw data of our experiments.
+ - jupyter notebooks with the code used to generate the figures
+ - the python package we implemented, in directory `cvrpy`
+ - the datasets we used, in directory `datasets`
+ - raw data of our experiments, in directory `data_out`

 > ❗ No data was collected in the course of this project.
-All our datasets come from external sources.
-Namely, the French presidential election data come from the [Voter autrement 2017 - online experimen](https://zenodo.org/records/1199545) and [Voter autrement 2022 - online experimen](https://zenodo.org/records/10998451), while the [sushi](https://preflib.simonrey.fr/dataset/00014) and [skating competition](https://preflib.simonrey.fr/dataset/00006) data comes from [Preflib](https://preflib.simonrey.fr).
+All used datasets come from external sources.
+Namely, the French presidential election data comes from the [Voter autrement 2017 - online experiment](https://zenodo.org/records/1199545) and the [Voter autrement 2022 - online experiment](https://zenodo.org/records/10998451), while the [sushi](https://preflib.simonrey.fr/dataset/00014) and [skating competition](https://preflib.simonrey.fr/dataset/00006) datasets come from [Preflib](https://preflib.simonrey.fr).